Mentors make a significant impact in the life of a child

 Mirium was painfully shy and struggling in school before her mentor, Debra, came into her life.
 She smiles brightly as she recalls some of the fun activities she and Debra have done, including horseback riding and an outing on a friend’s boat to see the hydroplane races.
 “I have fun,” she says.

 “I get at least as much out of it as Mirium does,” said Debra.
 “I really love the changes I am seeing in her,” she added.

-The program is looking for volunteers interested in making a difference in the life of a child.
-Currently, more than 30 youth, many of them boys, are on a waiting list to be matched with a mentor, and some have been waiting for many months.
+The SUCCESS Mentoring Program is always looking for volunteers interested in making a difference in the life of a child.
+Currently, more than 10 youth, many of them boys, are on a waiting list to be matched with a mentor.
+Mentors of color are strongly encouraged to apply.

 While at first all mentors and mentees are nervous, they soon relax and enjoy a positive and fun experience.

-If you’re interested in mentoring a youth, contact Youth Eastside Services at 425.747.4937, or learn more about the SUCCESS Program visit YouthEastsideServices.org.
+If you’re interested in mentoring youth, contact Julie Dubravetz at 425-747-4937 X 2810 or download the application on our SUCCESS Mentorship page.

-“There’s a lot of joy awaiting you and your mentee,” said Gomez.
+“There’s a lot of joy awaiting you and your mentee,” said Julia.

 Your engagement with YES ensures that local children and youth continue to receive high-quality behavioral health services and support programs.
 Volunteering, donating, attending an event — there are so many ways you can help struggling youth and families.

 Many of our programs like SUCCESS Mentoring are only made possible by generous donations from supporters like you.
 Please consider making a donation to YES today to support behavioral health services for children, youth, and families, regardless of their ability to pay.